Dig the ground. Bushcraft

 What is 811?

-811 is a national call-before-you-dig service that will request to have your utility lines located and marked by your local utility companies or third-party other locating services.
-811 protects you and your community!
-Hitting a buried line while digging can disrupt utility service, cost money to repair, or cause serious injury or death.
+811 is a national call-before-you-dig service that you can call to make a request to locate and mark the utility lines on your property.
+This vital task is assigned by 811 to your local utility companies or other third-party locating services.
+Either way, the point is that 811 protects you and your community!
+Hitting

 Is contacting 811 required?

-When contracting a company to install your fence, they should take care of this for you and request to have your utility lines located through 811 before your installation date.
-The time it takes for your utility lines to be marked depends on local response times.
-These lines will be marked with temporary spray paint and/or flags.
+When contracting a company to install your fence, they should take care of this for you and request to

 Public Utilities vs. Private Utilities

-It is important to note that the 811 ticket only covers your public utilities.
-It is the responsibility of the homeowner to locate and mark private utility lines such as irrigation and septic.
-Here is a list of some of the most common private utilities to be aware of.
-Private lines include but are not limited to:
+It’s important to note that the 811 ticket only covers your public utilities and NOT private utilities.
+It is the responsibility of the homeowner to locate and mark private utility lines.
+Here is a list of some of the

 A) Underground sprinkler and/ or irrigation lines